 Proof of continuous residence

-You’ll be able to submit scans of these documents through the online application form.
+The Home Office will tell you immediately after you apply if you need to provide any documents.
+You’ll be able to submit photos or scans of your documents through the online application form.

 If you have criminal convictions

-If you’re over 18 you’ll be asked about your criminal history in the UK and overseas.
+If you’re 18 or over you’ll be asked about your criminal history in the UK and overseas.
 You’ll also be checked against the UK’s crime databases.

 If you’ve only been convicted of a minor crime, for example you’ve had a speeding fine, you’ll still be eligible for settled or pre-settled status.